Vivekanand-R/AI-Product-Framework/README.md

 3. The Illusion of “Data-Driven” Decisions: Data rarely speaks clearly — it's messy, biased, and incomplete.
 Balance data with intuition, qualitative insights, and context, rather than hiding behind dashboards.

+Example: Nokia’s Market Research Before iPhone: Nokia relied on internal market data showing dominant handset sales and assumed no imminent disruption.
+Focus: The data reflected the past, not emerging consumer desires for smartphones with apps and touchscreens.
+Nokia missed to see the shift, clinging to misleading comfort in market share metrics while **Apple reshaped the landscape**.

 4. Shiny Object Syndrome”:  Team often get distracted by new trends (AI, Web3, etc.).
 Filter noise from real opportunities, guiding leadership back to strategic focus without dropping enthusiasm.

+Example: Meta’s Pivot to the Metaverse: While immersive environments are intriguing, Meta's heavy investment in VR/AR metaverse spaces diverted focus from core product improvements.
+Adoption lagged, early hardware reviews underwhelmed, and real user traction is still elusive.
+Meanwhile, **competitors captured attention elsewhere.**

 5. Product-Market Fit is a Moving Target - Continuously validate fit, not assuming it's locked in.